-Saffron Road makes a variety of frozen entrees inspired by world cuisines, with a focus on India and Southeast Asia.
+Saffron Road makes a variety of frozen entrees inspired by world cuisines, focusing on India and Southeast Asia.

-I love that all Saffron Road products are certified gluten free by the GFCO, and they’re certified Halal as well.
+I love that all Saffron Road products are certified gluten-free by the GFCO, and they’re also certified Halal.
 Although the frozen entrees are not Kosher, many Saffron Road products are Kosher.

 - Chicken Biryani